rectorphp/getrector-com/resources/docs/swiss-knife.md

 ### Install

 Swiss Knife package is scoped and downgraded.
-It requires **PHP 7.2+** and can be installed on any old legacy project.
+It requires **PHP 7.2+** and can be installed on any legacy project.

 Install with Composer: